-13 Holiday Appetizers You Can Prep Way Ahead of the Party
+13 Holiday Appetizer Recipes You Can Prep Way Ahead of the Party

 Appetizers are essential for any holiday get-together.
 For a stress-free happy hour, choose foods that can be prepared in advance.
 We’ve outlined a few tricks for partially prepping some of the most popular appetizers ahead of time.
 Paired with a festive beverage, they set the tone for a fun evening, provide an excuse for guests to settle in, and buy the host a little more time for greeting guests — and last-minute dinner prep.

 1. Cold Dips: Cold dips based in mayo, sour cream, or Greek yogurt are great for prepping in advance.
 Make up to two days ahead of time and wrap with plastic wrap directly on the surface of the dip to prevent a skin from forming.
 If the dip requires fresh herbs, add those shortly before serving.
 Try this smoked salmon dip for an elegant starter.

 2. Hot Baked Dips: Hearty apps like baked cheese spreads and this artichoke dip can be assembled the day before your party.
 Bake just before serving, so you can put it on the table while it’s warm and bubbly.